-Ayurveda is much more than a medical system, it is a Yogic healing heart and spiritual therapy that has been a part of India's history, cuisine, culture and collective consciousness for thousands of years.
+Ayurveda is much more than a medical system, it is Yogic healing and spiritual therapy that has been a part of India's history, cuisine, culture and collective consciousness for thousands of years.
 This ancient science encourages us to become the stewards of our body, mind and environment.

 Ayurveda views health and healing as a spiritual journey of slowly absolving ourselves of our toxic interactions with the physical world, at the body, mind and soul level, and moving towards a more divine exchange with entire cosmos.
 Whenever possible, it favors a gradual introduction of changes in diet, medicine, lifestyle, culture and mindset, over sudden transformations or extreme cures.
-With Ayurveda, step by step we will be transformed without necessarily being able to point to any one thing, herb or activity.
+With Ayurveda, step by step, we will be transformed without necessarily being able to point to any one thing, herb or activity.

 Ayurveda emphasizes that imbalances will return to normal naturally when permitted to do so.
 There is a cause for what created the imbalance in the first place, which has to be uncaused at every level possible to get our health and vigor back.

-According to Ayurveda, Ojas or "juice" is that special substance in the body that gives health, immunity, mood, vigor, sleep, digestion and even the capacity for emotional wellbeing that includes discernment, equanimity and spiritual awakening.
+According to Ayurveda, Ojas is that special substance in the body that gives health, immunity, mood, vigor, sleep, digestion and even the capacity for emotional wellbeing that includes discernment, equanimity and spiritual awakening.
 Ojas is the most essential life energy that results as the final bi-product of all the "nutrition" that we consume, digest and absorb, including food, water, air, thoughts, impressions, ideas and experiences.
-To some extent the capacity for the body to produce healthy Ojas is also inherited and part of our genetic code, which can be seen be seen in the Vedic Horoscope.
+To some extent the capacity for the body to produce healthy Ojas is inherited and part of our genetic code, which can be seen be seen in the Vedic Horoscope.

-The body and mind not only run on the fuel of Ojas but the physical body is also connected to the cosmic/vibrational body through the quality of Ojas that our body produces.
+The body and mind not only run on the fuel of Ojas, but the physical body is also connected to the cosmic/vibrational body through the quality of Ojas that our body produces.
 In western biochemistry Ojas can be equated to our "happy" neurotransmitters , such as Dopamine, which gives motivation and reward, Serotonin that provides satisfaction and contentment, Oxytocin that helps us love and form bonds, Endorphins, which produce bliss and joy and Gaba that functions as a sedative and pain killer.
 Healthy production of these and other neurotransmitters is critical to every aspect of our physical, mental and spiritual health.

 In a healthy person who is under average stress, it should take a minimum of 30 days for the body to complete the digestion, process and produce refined and high quality Ojas.
-Frankly modern day living makes it almost impossible to produce and maintain a healthy level of Ojas at this speed.
+Modern day living makes it almost impossible to produce and maintain a healthy level of Ojas at this speed.
 We all have too many compromising factors such as environmental toxin overload in our food, water, air and environment and long term diminished digestive health and as a consequence depleted organs.
 Furthermore, the overuse of anti-biotics and other pharmaceuticals and even many nutraceuticals that are not easily broken down and absorbed by the body send the body into toxic overload.
 Therefore, it has become even more important in this day and age that our emotional consumption, something which we have more power to control, be as toxin free as possible.
 Ayurveda offers many mental therapies, such as mantra, meditation, Marma therapy, Yama and Niyama (yogic rules for healthy living), alongside its herbal remedies.

 The Root Cause of Disease